11 U.S. Ski Resorts Every Skier Needs to Experience

 Sustainability at Alta

-Over 80 percent of this ski resort operates on U.S. Forest Service land and Alta takes its stewardship seriously.
-The Alta Environmental Center hosts events throughout the year, including a slew of summer stewardship events—most notably, a full-circle land conservation program that’s resulted in the planting of nearly 43,000 trees and 110,000 plants since 1991.
-In 2022, Alta committed to matching 100 percent of its annual electricity use by purchasing renewable energy, which will reduce its footprint by an estimated 3,567 metric tons of carbon dioxide per year.
+The Alta Environmental Center hosts events throughout the year, including a slew of summer stewardship events—most notably, a land conservation program that’s resulted in the planting of nearly 43,000 trees and 110,000 other plants since 1991.

 Aspen Snowmass

 How did Colorado’s Aspen Snowmass become a playground for the rich and famous?
 By being a great Colorado ski resort.
-It’s actually four separate resorts—Aspen Mountain (also known as Ajax), Buttermilk, Aspen Highlands, and Snowmass—united by a single lift ticket, but each has a distinct character.
+It’s actually four separate resorts—Aspen Mountain (also known as Ajax), Buttermilk, Aspen Highlands, and Snowmass—united by a single lift ticket; each has a distinct character.

 Known for mellow runs and terrain parks, Buttermilk has been the site of the annual X Games since 2002.
 An excellent mountain for intermediate skiers, Snowmass is home to miles-long cruisers like Sheer Bliss, and the French Alps–inspired Alpin Room (start with glühwein and cheesy tartiflette).
 Experts congregate at Highlands for steep runs like North Castle and Kessler’s as well as the hike-to Highlands Bowl; Aspen Mountain features advanced terrain that descends directly into town—to the corner of Hunter and Dean streets.
 Link all four in a day via the shuttle system or sample them over a week, taking days off to enjoy world-class shopping and dining (like at the Michelin star–minted Bosq).

 Looking for more exercise?
-Step into Aspen’s other vibrant ski culture with uphill skiing ($69 for an Uphill Pass, free to Premiere Passholders) on dedicated routes at all four mountains.
+Try a different discipline with uphill skiing ($69 for an Uphill Pass, free to Premiere Passholders) on dedicated routes at all four mountains.
 Rent the specialized skis, boots, and climbing skins in downtown Aspen at Ute Mountaineer, which also hosts events like the “Uphill Breakfast Club at Buttermilk.”

 Where to stay: Little Nell

 Aspen is also known for posh lodging, such as the five-star Little Nell.
-Located in town and at the base of Aspen Mountain, this is the place for ski-in/ski-out access, après-favorite Ajax Tavern and upscale Element 47 (try the private wine tasting), a dedicated ski concierge, and wild pet-friendly amenities like a gourmet pet menu.
-For those who want to stay in Snowmass, check out the ski-in/ski-out Viewline Resort Snowmass, Autograph Collection, reopened after a massive transformation and the addition of a new restaurant and Ayurvedic spa.
+Located in town and at the base of Aspen Mountain, this is the place for ski-in/ski-out access, après-favorite Ajax Tavern and upscale Element 47 (try the private winetasting), a dedicated ski concierge, and wild amenities like a gourmet pet-friendly menu.

 Sustainability at Aspen Snowmass

-Led by eco-pioneer Auden Schendler and regarded by the ski industry as one its biggest sustainability champions, Aspen Skiing Company recently defined sustainability as “the ability to stay in business forever.”
-One of its most notable initiatives has been converting methane into electricity at a nearby coal plant.
-Since 2012, the project has mitigated methane emissions and produced enough energy annually to power all four Aspen Snowmass resorts, including hotels and restaurants, and even provide a surplus for the rest of the regional utility grid.
+Led by eco-pioneer Auden Schendler and regarded by the ski industry as one of its biggest sustainability champions, Aspen Skiing Company defines sustainability as “the ability to stay in business forever.”
+One of its most notable initiatives has been converting methane from a nearby coal plant into electricity through a 2012 partnership.
+The project has mitigated methane emissions and produced enough energy annually to power all four Aspen Snowmass resorts, including hotels and restaurants.

 Big Sky

 With an average of 400 inches of snow falling on 5,850 acres of skiable terrain, 2,300 acres of which are perfect for beginners, Big Sky offers reliable conditions and a good place to learn.
-It’s one of the largest ski resorts on the continent and offers an acre of space per skier, making it feel as if you have many of the trails all to yourself.
+It’s one of the largest ski resorts on the continent, making it feel as if you have many of the trails all to yourself.

 Where to stay: Montage Big Sky

-Beyond the resort, the biggest news in recent seasons was the opening of the ski-in/ski-out Montage Big Sky, the first big-brand luxury hotel to open in Big Sky.
+Beyond the resort, the biggest news in recent seasons was the opening of the ski-in/ski-out Montage Big Sky in 2021, making it Big Sky’s first big-brand luxury stay.
 It boasts 139 modern rooms, six dining venues (including the northern Italian-inspired Cortina), a bowling alley, and a 10,000-square-foot Spa Montage, the first full-service spa to open in the destination.

 Sustainability at Big Sky